-101.11 Application to Existing Plumbing System.
-Additions, alterations, or repairs shall be permitted to be made to a plumbing system without requiring the existing plumbing system to be in accordance with the requirements of this code, provided the addition, alteration, or repair is in accordance with that required for a new plumbing system.
-Additions, alterations, or repairs shall not cause an existing system to become unsafe, insanitary or overloaded.
+102.4 Additions, Alterations, Renovations or Repairs.
+Additions, alterations, renovations, or repairs shall conform to that required for a new system without requiring the existing plumbing system to be in accordance with the requirements of this code.
+Additions, alterations, renovations, or repairs shall not cause an existing system to become unsafe, insanitary or overloaded.